The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Results

 \subsection{Single Trajectory Comparison}

-For a single trajectory, we compare the accuracy of the Spin-MInt algorithm against the MInt algorithm and an angle-based algorithm from Ref.~[\!\citenum{Bossion2021}].\cite{Church2018, Bossion2021} The angle-based algorithm directly propagates $\theta$ and $\phi$ and is outlined in Appendix~\ref{theta-phi-algo}.\cite{Bossion2021, bossionNonadiabaticMappingDynamics2022} In Figure~\ref{fig:singletraj30}, we show the propagation of $u_x$ using the three algorithms.
+For a single trajectory, we compare the accuracy of the Spin-MInt algorithm against the MInt algorithm, Spin-SL algorithm and an angle-based algorithm from Ref.~[\!\citenum{Bossion2021}].\cite{Church2018, Bossion2021} The angle-based algorithm directly propagates $\theta$ and $\phi$ and is outlined in Appendix~\ref{theta-phi-algo}.\cite{Bossion2021, bossionNonadiabaticMappingDynamics2022} In Figure~\ref{fig:singletraj30}, we show the propagation of $u_x$ using the four algorithms.
+We note that for symmetric propagation the Spin-SL uses the alternative sub-Hamiltonian ordering, Eqn.~\eqref{SLflow2}.
 We find that a small timestep is required to obtain accurate propagation using the angle-based algorithm.
-However, the Spin-MInt and MInt algorithms are much more tolerant of a large timestep, capturing the correct dynamics at all timesteps in Figure~\ref{fig:singletraj30}.
-The Spin-MInt and MInt algorithms are identical in propagation, as seen in the SI for nuclear and electronic variables with all three models (Figure S.1-S.6).
+However, the Spin-MInt, MInt and Spin-SL algorithms are more tolerant of coarser timesteps, capturing the correct dynamics at all timesteps in Figure~\ref{fig:singletraj30}.
+While the Spin-MInt and MInt algorithms are identical in propagation algebraically, the Spin-SL appears to also produce the same trajectories as seen in the SI for nuclear and electronic variables with all three models (Figure S.1-S.6).
+As the Spin-MInt, MInt and Spin-SL algorithms have equal electronic evolution, the Spin-SL will only differ on nuclear momentum propagation which may affect the trajectories at longer simulation times.

 It has been noted in the literature that when $\theta \to 0, n \pi$, angle-based algorithms are likely to become unstable and swapping to propagation of the spin-vector is advised.\cite{Bossion2021, bossionNonadiabaticMappingDynamics2022} However, as this makes computing the monodromy matrix complicated, to compare the symplecticity and satisfaction of Liouville's theorem, we focus on trajectories that do not reach these unstable regions.
-In Figure~\ref{fig:sympcompare}, we present the symplecticity criterion and satisfaction of Liouville's theorem for the trajectory in Figure~\ref{fig:singletraj30} using Model 1 with $\Delta t =0.1$.
+In Figure~\ref{fig:sympcompare}, we present the symplecticity criterion and satisfaction of Liouville's theorem for the trajectory in Figure~\ref{fig:singletraj30} using model 1 with $\Delta t =0.1$.